jjvanzon/Piano-Playing-Docs/barbara-lister-sink-freeing-the-caged-bird-videos-summary.md

 Notes
 -----

+- With more leaps it looks like fluid bows of arm motion.
-- Her 'fluidity' still seems to show some redundant motion and some 'jerkiness'.
-But I'm not the expert.
-I do feel that going to a different position quickly, may be more controlled, heading off faster and arriving slower.
+- Going to a different position quickly, may be more controlled, heading off faster and arriving slower.
 Maybe that's what she's doing.
-- With more leaps it looks like fluid bows of arm motion.
+Her 'fluidity' still seems to show some redundant motion and some 'jerkiness' in that aspect.